davidanthoff/jl4ds/docs/src/fileio.md

 The `save` function from the [FileIO.jl](https://github.com/JuliaIO/FileIO.jl) package is the main function to save tabular data to disc.
-The first argument to the `save` function is the filename you want to use for the data.
+The first argument to the `save` function is the filename you want to use for the file.
 The file extension of that filename will determine in what format the data will be written to disc.
 The second argument is the table you want to write to disc.
 Here is a simple example that writes some data to a CSV file: